How to Make the Most of CC’s Challenge A

 Table of Contents for This Page

 I know there’s a lot of information here, but I’m going to try hard to use headings and bold lettering to make it easy to scan!
+I also made a simple printable checklist of what you need as you prep for Challenge A.

 If you have some suggestions you’d like me to add here, please send them to me at: Julie (at) RidgeLightRanch.com